Skip Header

 How to make the most of your contributions

-Usually, your employer will make regular payments into your pension pot on your behalf.
-And, depending on the plan you belong to, you may also make monthly contributions which will be taken from your salary.
-However, depending on the rules of your plan, there may be up to three ways you can take action to build up your pension savings more quickly.
+Depending on the rules of your plan, there may be up to three key ways you can take action to build up your pension savings more quickly.

 Some employers increase their contributions if you increase the monthly amount you put aside as well.
 This tends to be a direct match – if you put aside an extra 1%, they add an extra 1%, but there will be a maximum level they will match.

-If you’re thinking about contributing more, there are two pension tax allowances that you need to know about:
+If you're thinking about contributing more, there are three things you need to know about:

 Some people might have a higher allowance if they also had a higher protected lifetime allowance.

-You can find out how these allowances work on our allowances page and remember that tax treatment depends on individual circumstances and tax rules may change in the future.
+You can find out how these allowances work on our allowances page and remember that tax treatment depends on individual circumstances and tax and pension rules may change.

 Should you pay more into your pension?

-Use our calculator to see how a small change today can make a big difference to your pension pot tomorrow.
+Use our simple to use calculator to see how a small change today can make a big difference to your pension pot tomorrow.